A cheap '70s-style receiver for your highly expensive modern smartphone.

 - Note that things got more complicated when the season 19 episode That '90s Show effectively retconned the timeframe of Homer's and Marge's romance as having taken place in the 90s, at the height of the Grunge-era.
 Yet in the following seasons, this was disregarded by the show's writers.

-- Before The Simpsons, this happened to the Warner Bros. cartoons, many aspects of which pay homage to other aspects of '40s pop culture—Foghorn Leghorn, for instance, is based on Senator Beauregard Claghorn, a character Kenny Delmar created for Fred Allen's radio show in the late 1940s.
+- Before The Simpsons, this happened to the Warner Bros. cartoons, many aspects of which pay homage to other aspects of 1940s pop culture, yet were still used decades after the original source material was forgotten.
+Foghorn Leghorn, for instance, is based on Senator Beauregard Claghorn, a character Kenny Delmar created for Fred Allen's radio show in the late 1940s.
 How people respond to those shorts today—indeed, how many tropers here responded to them as children in the '70s or '80s—could tell us a lot about how The Simpsons will be appreciated come mid-century.

 - South Park: